valancej/documentation/_pro/continuous-deployment/azure.md

 ## Codeship Azure deployment container

 The Azure deployment container lets you plugin your deployment tools without the need to include that in the testing or even production container.
 That keeps your containers small and focused on the specific task they need to accomplish in the build.
-By using the Azure deployment container you get the tools you need to deploy to any Azure service and still have the flexibility to adapt it to your needs.
+By using the Azure deployment container, you get the tools you need to deploy to any Azure service and still have the flexibility to adapt it to your needs.

 We will use the [microsoft/azure-cli](https://hub.Docker.com/r/microsoft/azure-cli/) Docker image throughout the documentation to interact with various Azure services.